Declaration of Major Form - Online Request -- You MUST log into Google docs with your NinerNet account. You should get this login screen:

 6. I heard that certain classes can count as lab credit.
 Is this true?

 Yes, certain classes count as lab credit.
 For example, BIOL 3900 may count for up to two labs depending on how many hours completed.
 Completion of the honors sequence (BIOL 4700 and 4701) may also substitute for two lab credits.
 (Students can receive a maximum of two lab course credits for any combination of BIOL 3900, 4700 or 4701).
-Field courses offered in the pre-session count as a single lab credit as well.
+Field courses offered in the pre-session also satisfy a lab requirement.

 7. What if I am applying to a professional school (for example, pharmacy) that requires two semesters of anatomy and physiology?

-Students may count Human Anatomy and Physiology with labs (BIOL 1273/1273L & 1274/1274L), eight hours total, as four hours of biology major elective credit towards the B.A. or B.S. degree program if the grades in all four courses are B or better.
+Students may count Human Anatomy and Physiology with labs (BIOL 2273/2273L & 2274/2274L), eight hours total, as four hours of biology major elective credit towards the B.A. or B.S. degree program if the grades in all four courses are B or better.
 The resulting GPA will not be included in the calculation of the biology major GPA.
-(Note: this does not replace or substitute for the physiology requirement (BIOL 3272 or 3273)).
+(Note: this does not replace or substitute for the physiology requirement (BIOL 3272 or 3273).

 8. What are the “options” or "concentrations" in biology?

 We offer several options or concentrations in biology.
 These are a way for students to focus their degree in a specific area.
 It is neither a separate degree nor a requirement of the Biology program.
-A list of each option and its requirements is listed on this website.
+The requirements for our options are listed on this website.

 9. Can I change my major from a B.S. to a B.A. in biology?